Daniel Penny pleads not guilty to revised charges in chokehold death of Jordan Neely on NYC subway

-NEW YORK (AP) — A U.S. Marine veteran pleaded not guilty Wednesday to revised charges in the fatal chokehold of a man who was behaving erratically on a New York City subway train.
+NEW YORK (AP) — A U.S. Marine veteran who placed a homeless man in a fatal chokehold aboard a New York City subway train last month pleaded not guilty on Wednesday to revised charges.

-Neely, 30, lost consciousness during the struggle, which was recorded by a bystander.
+Penny pinned him to the ground with the help of two other passengers and held him in a chokehold for more than three minutes.
+Neely, 30, lost consciousness during the struggle.

+The chokehold death, which was caught on bystander video, has prompted fierce debate, with some praising Penny as a good Samaritan and others accusing him of racist vigilantism.
+Penny is white and Neely was Black.

-The arraignment lasted mere minutes.
-Penny, who is free on bond, only uttered the words “not guilty” before he left the courtroom with his lawyers.
+At a brief arraignment on Wednesday, Penny, who is free on bond, uttered only the words “not guilty” before leaving the court room with his lawyers.

 Penny was initially arrested on the manslaughter charge in May, but a grand jury earlier this month added the negligent homicide count, potentially giving a trial jury the option of finding him guilty of the lesser charge.